-This course, the first of its kind to be offered in Australia, has been designed to extend the knowledge of architects to embrace an important environmental study closely associated with that of their own profession.
+This course has been designed to extend the knowledge of architects to embrace an important environmental study closely associated with that of their own profession.
 It is a discipline which has so far received little attention in this country, yet may be expected to play a significant part in the future shaping of our environment.